serverdensity/sd-agent-core-plugins/linux_proc_extras/README.md

 ## Setup
 ### Installation

-Install the `sd-agent-linux_proc_extras` package manually or with your favorite configuration manager
+Install the `sd-agent-linux-proc-extras` package manually or with your favorite configuration manager

 ### Configuration

-Edit the `linux_proc_extras.yaml` file to point to your server and port, set the masters to monitor.
-See the [sample linux_proc_extras.yaml](https://github.com/DataDog/integrations-core/blob/master/linux_proc_extras/conf.yaml.example) for all available configuration options.
+Ensure the `linux_proc_extras.yaml` file is present in the agent config directory.
+No configuration is required for this check.

 ### Validation